 While this could easily be called a draw again, I’m going to give the win to the Sennheiser e835.
 For my money, an extended low-end response is invaluable in an all-purpose microphone and I think the presence hurtle is much more easy to work around than trying to get back low-end that isn’t there on the SM58.

 All of the specs and all of the testing compared don’t matter if the microphone doesn’t sound any good.
 At the end of the day, these microphones have to be durable and versatile, but they have to sound good to begin with.
 Let’s see which microphone sounds better:

 The SM58 is not the best sounding microphone out there, by any stretch of the imagination.
-While it does have a presence bump and a steep roll-off, the microphone often comes off as flat sounding.
-That isn’t to say that the microphone sounds muffled, because it certainly does not, but it just sounds like a clean slate.
+While it does have a presence bump and a steep roll-off, the microphone often comes off a bit flat sounding.
+That isn’t to say that the microphone sounds muffled, because it certainly does not, but it just sounds like a clean slate with crisp clarity.

 For this reason, the SM58 can sound just about any way you want it to sound.
 The reason that the SM58 is so popular outside of durability and versatility is because it takes EQ so well.
 The microphone can be shaped however you see fit and often comes out with a good sound.

 Out of the box, you may be underwhelmed with the SM58, but all the information is there for you to turn it into the handheld microphone you want to hear.